nebula-plugins/nebula-publishing-plugin/README.md

 __WARNING: Version 14.x.x requires at least Gradle 5.4__

+__WARNING: Version 17.x.x requires at least Gradle 6.0 or newer for sources and javadoc plugins__

 To apply this plugin if using plugins block

     plugins {
-      id 'nebula.<publishing plugin of your choice>' version '14.0.0' }
+      id 'nebula.<publishing plugin of your choice>' version '17.0.0' }

 If using an older version of Gradle